glorphindale/langohr.docs/articles/exchanges.md

 ### Pre-declared Headers Exchanges

-AMQP 0.9.1 brokers should (as defined by [IETF RFC 2119](http://www.ietf.org/rfc/rfc2119.txt)) implement a headers exchange type and pre-declare one instance with the name of "amq.match".
-RabbitMQ also pre-declares one instance with the name of "amq.headers".
+AMQP 0.9.1 brokers [should](http://www.ietf.org/rfc/rfc2119.txt) implement a headers exchange type and pre-declare one instance with the name of `"amq.match"`.
+RabbitMQ also pre-declares one instance with the name of `"amq.headers"`.
 Applications can rely on that exchange always being available to them.
 Each vhost has a separate instance of those exchanges and they are *not shared across vhosts* for obvious reasons.

 ## Custom Exchange Types